codeAllien/callForCode2020/README.md

 This project is created for the Call for Code 2020 Challenge to respond to the CODIV-19 pandemic

 # Emergency-Call
+This IONIC Application let user send their health status and location to a database to store, monitoring and send helt to the person, who are affectet from CODIV-19.

 ## Setting up
 1. Import the existing project